jamesvanmil/ldcx5/day_1.md

 ### Hadoop for repos

-Use cases unclear - some ideas.
+Matt Zumwalt - Use cases unclear - some ideas.
+Interesting in talking.

 ### DevOps